-B. MEASURE Sub-measure: Equity Population Benefits and Impacts (0 to 4840 points).
-This measure: A successful project is a qualitative scoring measure.
+B. MEASURE: Equity Population Benefits and Impacts (0 to 48 points).
+This measure is a qualitative scoring measure.

-Successful projects are one that has been designed to provide direct benefits to Black, Indigenous, and People of Color populations, low-income populations, people of color, persons with disabilities, youth, older adults. and the elderly.
+Successful projects are designed to provide direct benefits to Black, Indigenous, and People of Color populations, low-income populations, persons with disabilities, youth, older adults.
 All projects must mitigate potential negative benefits as required under federal law.
 Projects that are designed to provide benefits go beyond the mitigation requirement to proactively provide transportation benefits and solve transportation issues experienced by Equity populations.
 Benefits to residents of affordable housing are addressed in Measure C.

-(0 to 40 points) Describe the project's benefits to Black, Indigenous, and People of Color populations, low-income populations, people of color, children, people with disabilities, youth, and older adults the elderly.
+Describe the project's benefits to Black, Indigenous, and People of Color populations, low-income populations, children, people with disabilities, youth, and older adults.
 Benefits could relate to:

-- -pedestrian and bicycle safety improvements; - -public health benefits; - -direct access improvements for residents or improved access to destinations such as jobs, school, health care, or other; or other; travel time improvements; gap closures; new transportation services or modal options, leveraging of other beneficial projects and investments; and/or community connection and cohesion improvements.
-Note that this is not an exhaustive list.
+- pedestrian and bicycle safety improvements; - public health benefits; - direct access improvements for residents or improved access to destinations such as jobs, school, health care, or other; - travel time improvements; - gap closures; - new transportation services or modal options; - leveraging of other beneficial projects and investments; - and/or community connection and cohesion improvements.